 Bigger; 5817 mm long, 2017 mm wide, 1939 mm long tub, kerb weight 2605 kg, GVM 3450 kg and Payload 845 kg.

 Stronger; One look underneath the Ram and it becomes very obvious that this is a strong heavy duty vehicle.
-The compliance plate actually lists it as a truck.
+Although it is not advertised in the brochure the build sheet shows that it has: heavy duty Engine cooling, Engine oil heat exchanger, and Heavy duty transmission oil cooler.

 Powerful; 5.7 Hemi V8.